libvips/php-vips/README.md

 Note that libvips operators always make new images, they don't modify existing images, so after the line above, `$image` is unchanged.

-You use long, double, array and image as parameters.
+You can use long, double, array and image as parameters.
 For example:

 ```php
 $image = $image->add(2);